GameDevTecnico/cubos/engine/samples/imgui/page.md

 Pretty simple right?
 You're now equipped to craft and utilize ImGui's functions to design your cool user interface.

-Now, we'll also show you how you can use the @ref cubos::engine::DataInspector resource in combination with @ref imgui-plugin plugin to inspect/modify data in real time.
+Now, we'll also show you how you can use the @ref cubos::engine::ImGuiInspector resource in combination with @ref imgui-plugin plugin to inspect/modify data in real time.
+All you have to do, is use the functions `ImGuiInspector::show` and `ImGuiInspector::edit`.

-To start off, we'll need to have some sort of dummy data shared across our application, so we can inspect/modify later.
-Let's create a `DummyResource` with some fields and fill it with random data.

-@note In case you did not read about @ref core-reflection yet, you should take a look at that first, since we'll use some of it's concepts here.
+@note Any value you want to inspect must have reflection implemented.
+In case you did not read about @ref core-reflection yet, you should take a look at that first.

-@snippet imgui/main.cpp Creating a dummy resource

-@snippet imgui/main.cpp Filling the dummy resource

-Well now, using the @ref cubos::engine::DataInspector is pretty easy, all you have to do is access the resource on your system, and use the functions `DataInspector::edit` and `DataInspector::edit`.

-@snippet imgui/main.cpp DataInspector window example
+@snippet imgui/main.cpp ImGuiInspector window example

 ![](imgui/img2.png)